QuantumMechanics/XEMsign/README.md

 -Line 23: the account you want to watch new unconfirmed transactions for.

--Line 38: your wallet informations and transaction parameters:
+-Line 38: your wallet informations and transaction parameters:<br>
 {<br>
 wallet: "YourWallet",<br>
 password: "PasswordForThisWallet",<br>